Lane Kenworthy, The Good Society

 Do the gains from government goods, services, and transfers come at the cost of reduced freedom, weakened civil society, and diminished happiness?
 The experience of the world’s affluent democratic countries suggests that, at least so far, the answer is no.

-- Lane Kenworthy, “A Decent and Rising Income Floor,” The Good Society; Kenworthy, “Stable Income and Expenses,” The Good Society; Kenworthy, “Economic Security for the Elderly,” The Good Society; Kenworthy, “Health Care,” The Good Society; Kenworthy, “Equality of Opportunity,” The Good Society. ↩
+- Lane Kenworthy, “A Decent and Rising Income Floor,” The Good Society; Kenworthy, “Stable Income and Expenses,” The Good Society; Kenworthy, “Public Insurance and the Least Well-Off,” The Good Society; Kenworthy, “Health Care,” The Good Society; Kenworthy, “Early Education,” The Good Society. ↩

 - Yuval Levin, “The Real Debate,” The Weekly Standard, 2012. ↩